Federated Single-Agent Robotics: Multi-Robot Coordination Without Intra-Robot Multi-Agent Fragmentation

 A common pattern in multi-robot coordination is increased agent decomposition at every level~\cite{dorri2018multiagent,horling2004survey,wang2024llmagents}: each robot is modeled as a society of internal agents for planning, perception, manipulation, communication, and recovery.
 While expressive, this introduces systems costs---blurred authority boundaries, ambiguous recovery ownership, weakened audit locality, and harder policy reasoning.
 When a fleet-level failure occurs, it becomes unclear whether responsibility lies within a robot's internal agent society, in inter-robot coordination, or in the human supervisory layer.

 This paper argues for a different principle: \emph{multi-robot coordination does not require intra-robot multi-agent fragmentation}.
-Building on our prior work on single-agent embodied runtimes~\cite{qin2025paper1,qin2025paper2,qin2025paper3,qin2025paper4,qin2025paper5}\footnote{Paper~1 in this series is available as an arXiv preprint (arXiv:2604.07039); Paper~5 and Papers~2--4 are under review.
-The present paper is self-contained: all formal definitions, model components, and coordination semantics used here are defined within this paper and do not require familiarity with the prior papers.
-Where inherited concepts (e.g., ECMs, capability contracts) are used, we provide self-contained definitions in \cref{sec:model:robot}.}, we present \textbf{Federated Single-Agent Robotics (FSAR)}, a runtime architecture in which each robot remains a coherent single embodied\footnote{This paper is part of a seven-paper research program on runtime architecture, governance, and benchmarking for embodied agent systems.
-Project page: \url{https://s20sc.github.io/aeros-project}} agent with its own persistent runtime, local capability state, policy scope, and recovery authority.
+Building on our prior work on single-agent embodied runtimes~\cite{qin2025paper1,qin2025paper2,qin2025paper3,qin2025paper4,qin2025paper5}\footnote{This paper is part of a seven-paper research program on embodied agent runtime architecture (project page: \url{https://s20sc.github.io/aeros-project}).
+The present paper is self-contained: all definitions and coordination semantics are introduced here.
+Where inherited concepts (e.g., ECMs, capability contracts) are used, self-contained definitions appear in \cref{sec:model:robot}.}, we present \textbf{Federated Single-Agent Robotics (FSAR)}, a runtime architecture in which each robot remains a coherent single embodied agent with its own persistent runtime, local capability state, policy scope, and recovery authority.